dcunited001/dcunited001.github.io/_pages/writing.md

 TODO: rewrite this

+This article was about exploring and articulating my own writing process

-This isn’t really philosophy, but it’s about empowering people who’d want to write … I guess?
+about empowering people who’d
+want to write … I guess?
 My heads getting a bit big here LOL.
 I wanted to describe my own writing process, for my own purposes as a writer.
 So I ended up writing this.
 The second part is still incomplete, but